-It gave me the idea that, sober, I could be able to handle any situation as long as I didn't drink.
-This told me that I could do anything and everything I wanted to do today, in the way I wanted to do it, so long as I didn't get drunk.
+It gave me the idea that I could do anything and everything I wanted to do today, in the way I wanted to do it, so long as I didn't get drunk.
 Then, I find myself in A.A., surrounded by guys telling me a lot about living, and I'm thinking that is the name of the game.
 Living: achieving things, grabbing things, taking things, acquiring things, and my life is heading down the same chute it always has, downhill.
 My life is.
 My living isn't because I'm not giving the bartender my living.
 I'm not giving the bartender all of my dough.
 All of a sudden I'm sober.
 I've got possessions.
 I've got good clothes, good suits.
 I've got a house of my own.
 It's got my name on it.
 I've got cars.
 I've got two brand new cars.
 That's living.
 But I didn't know it.